LMS-Community/lms-community.github.io/docs/index.md

 Based on the Lyrion philosophy, the system is built on these four pillars:

 1.  **Free Software:** Completely open-source and free to use forever.
-2.  **Hardware Agnostic:** Use your existing audio gear, AirPlay receivers, Chromecasts, or DIY players (like Squeezelite).
+2.  **Hardware Agnostic:** Although originally designed for [Squeezebox audio players](players-and-controllers/index.md#squeezebox-hardware-discontinued), Lyrion has evolved to be hardware agnostic supporting all of the common standards like AirPlay receivers, Chromecasts, or DIY players (like Squeezelite).
 3.  **Massive Scalability:** Effortlessly handles libraries with 100,000+ tracks with lightning-fast indexing and search.
 4.  **Perfect Multi-room:** Achieve sample-accurate synchronization across your entire home, regardless of the different hardware brands you use.